-run (command, input=None, async=False, kwargs)
+run (command, input=None, async=False, \\kwargs)

-This function is a convenience wrapper which constructs a Pipeline instance from the passed parameters, and then invokes run() and close() on that instance.
+This function is a convenience wrapper which constructs a Pipeline instance from the passed parameters, and then invokes run () and close() on that instance.

 - command (str) The command(s) to run. - input (Text, bytes or a file-like object containing bytes (not text).)
 Input data to be passed to the command(s).
 If text is passed, it's converted to bytes using the default encoding.
-The bytes are converted to a file-like object (a BytesiO instance). - kwargs Any keyword parameters which you might want to pass to the wrapped Pipeline instance.
+The bytes are converted to a file-like object (a BytesIO instance).
+If a value such as a file-like object, integer file descriptor or special value like subprocess.PIPE is passed, it is passed through unchanged to subprocess.Popen. - kwargs Any keyword parameters which you might want to pass to the wrapped Pipeline instance.